jgaryi/E115_BirdWatchingApp/README.md

 ### 5. Notebooks/Reports ####
-This folder contains code that is not part of container - for e.g: Application mockup, EDA, any 🔍 🕵️‍♀️ 🕵️‍♂️ crucial insights, reports or visualizations.
+This folder contains code that is not part of a container e.g., Application mockup, EDA, any 🔍 🕵️‍♀️ 🕵️‍♂️ crucial insights, reports or visualizations.

 **5.1 Web Scrapping and Data Versioning**